Requirement Traceability Matrix: Definition, Types & Its Significance in Project Management

 Conclusion

-The Requirements Traceability Matrix is used to keep track of how the project is progressing at each phase.
+The Requirements Traceability Matrix is used to track how the project progresses at each phase.
 It also assists project managers in making sure that deliverables meet stakeholder expectations.
-The information mentioned above is a brief overview of the requirement traceability matrix, its significance, and how to create one.
+The information mentioned above briefly overviews the requirement traceability matrix, its significance, and how to create one.

 If implemented accurately, a well-defined RTM can help a project manager avoid scope management-related issues at a later stage.
 As a result, it effectively helps to improve the project quality and reliability of a final product, minimizing rework and maximizing efficiency.